 Research and Teaching Interests

-I will be joining the Department of Earth Sciences as an Assistant Professor in August 2020.
 I am a hydrogeochemist with additional expertise in data sciences driven by a research interest at the interface between humankind and water cycle.
 I use field-based and geochemical laboratory-based approaches (e.g., noble gases, stable isotopes, and water chemistry) to shed light on the environmental implications of human activities on water resources.
 I also applies data mining algorithms to explore the spatiotemporal patterns of water quantity and quality in the coupled natural and human system.
 I am particularly interested in water sustainability and the connection between energy/agriculture/urbanization and water quality.

 Upon starting at SU, I plan to develop a variety of new courses on data mining in geoscience in addition to teaching some of existing courses (e.g., Hydrogeology).
 These courses will prepare SU students to address environmental challenges in this coupled human and natural Earth system.

 - Zheng, G., Liu, M., Wen, T., Wang, H., Yao, H., Brantley, S.L. and Li, Z., Targeted Source Detection for Environmental Data.
 Under review.

 - Wen, T., Woda, J., Marcon, V., Niu, X., Li, Z. and Brantley, S.L., 2019.
 Exploring How to Use Groundwater Chemistry to Identify Migration of Methane near Shale Gas Wells in the Appalachian Basin.
 Environmental Science & Technology. https://doi.org/10.1021/acs.est.9b02290.